HARIHARAN2522/champ/my-app-docs/docs/features/workflow/aws.md

   style={{ width: '90%', height: 'auto', display: 'block', margin: '0 auto' }} />

-Once connected, choose from a curated library of pre-built, secure, and scalable modules — each representing a set of related AWS resources.
+Once connected, choose from a curated library of pre-built, secure and scalable modules — each representing a set of related AWS resources.

 These modules are designed to follow AWS best practices and can be deployed individually or combined to build complex architectures.